Bradwell B nuclear power station: Design

 The Bradwell B project uses two HPR1000 UK reactors which are developed by CGN and CNNC.
 The reactor is designed with a power output of 1,170 MWe gross, 1,090 MWe net, with a 60-year design life, and would use a combination of passive and active safety systems with a double containment.

-The reference plant for Bradwell B is units 3 and 4 of Fangchenggang Nuclear Power Plant currently under construction in Guangxi, China.
+The reference plant for Bradwell B is units 3 and 4 of Fangchenggang Nuclear Power Plant located in Guangxi, China.
+Both units have been operating commercially since March 2023 & May 2024 respectively.

 Criticism

 In 2016, the US Justice Department charged CGN with stealing nuclear secrets from the United States.

 The Guardian reported: "According to the US Department of Justice, the FBI has discovered evidence that China General Nuclear Power (CGN) has been engaged in a conspiracy to steal US nuclear secrets stretching back almost two decades.
 Both CGN and one of the corporation's senior advisers, Szuhsiung Ho, have been charged with conspiring to help the Chinese government develop nuclear material in a manner that is in clear breach of US law."
 As a result of this, the USA has expressed concern over CGN taking a stake in the UK's nuclear industry, and is strongly opposed to the Bradwell B project as CGN will be the main developer in the project, whereas in past projects it has been a funding partner.

 Concerns were once again raised in 2020, this time by a senior Conservative MP, about CGN having a role in the UK's infrastructure, following the UK government's decision to exclude another Chinese firm, Huawei from the UK's 5G infrastructure over espionage concerns.
 Following this, nuclear industry executives confirmed that the Bradwell B project is also of major concern, especially within the Conservative government.
 The Financial Times reported on 6 August 2020 that a group of 'rebel Conservative MPs' are now turning their attention to the Bradwell B project as well as CGN's involvement in the Sizewell C project, following success at reversing the government's stance on Huawei.
 The article claimed that at a private meeting with MPs last month, CGN's activities were raised with the United States Secretary of State, Mike Pompeo.
 The article also claims that the senior Conservative MP, Iain Duncan Smith, has called for a review of nuclear contracts as he claims that China is not a "trusted vendor", and has compared the UK's dealings with Beijing to 1930s appeasement of Nazi Germany.